dotnet/android/Documentation/workflow/UnitTests.md

 NOTE: Not all tests work under .NET Android yet.
 So we need to filter them on the `DotNetIgnore` category.

+To run a specific test you can use the `Name` argument for the `--filter`,

+`dotnet-local.sh test bin/TestDebug/net7.0/Xamarin.Android.Build.Tests.dll --filter=Name=BuildBasicApplication`

+To list all the available tests use the `-lt` argument

+`dotnet-local.sh test bin/TestDebug/net7.0/Xamarin.Android.Build.Tests.dll -lt`

 ### Windows

 On Windows we can use the same `dotnet-local` script to run the tests just like we do on other platforms.

-`dotnet-local.cmd test bin/TestDebug/net7.0/Xamarin.Android.Build.Tests.dll --filter=Category!=DotNetIgnore`
+`dotnet-local.cmd test bin\TestDebug\net7.0\Xamarin.Android.Build.Tests.dll --filter=Category!=DotNetIgnore`

-`dotnet-local.cmd test bin/TestDebug/MSBuildDeviceIntegration/net7.0/MSBuildDeviceIntegration.dll --filter=Category!=DotNetIgnore`
+`dotnet-local.cmd test bin\TestDebug\MSBuildDeviceIntegration\net7.0\MSBuildDeviceIntegration.dll --filter=Category!=DotNetIgnore`

+To run a specific test you can use the `Name` argument for the `--filter`,

+`dotnet-local.cmd test bin\TestDebug\net7.0\Xamarin.Android.Build.Tests.dll --filter=Name=BuildBasicApplication`

+To list all the available tests use the `-lt` argument

+`dotnet-local.cmd test bin\TestDebug\net7.0\Xamarin.Android.Build.Tests.dll -lt`

 ## Writing Tests